craigahobbs/hobbs-family-cookbook/recipes/CarrotCakeWithLemonFrosting.md

 3/4 C chopped raisins
 ~~~

-Turn the batter evenly into the three prepared pans and bake at 350 degrees for 35 minutes until a
+Turn the batter evenly into the three greased, parchment lined 9” cake pans and bake at 350 degrees
-toothpick inserted into the center comes out clean.
-Cool the cakes in the pans on a rack.
+for 35 minutes until a toothpick inserted into the center comes out clean.
+Cool the cakes in the
+pans on a rack.

 Frost with: